seanblanchfield/blog/archive/_posts/2014-09-18-reforming-rd-tax-credits.md

 <!-- more -->

+{: .callout }
-This is the final and fourth post in the series "#StartupIreland Pre-Budget Submissions 2015"
+> This is the final and fourth post in the series "#StartupIreland Pre-Budget Submissions 2015"

 ## Recommendation: Single-installment R&D Tax Credits